aleshaleksey/fansys23/01-quick-start.md

 A character does not have to be aligned with or to anything.
 Not even magnetic north.
 A character CAN, however, be "aligned" with various types of forces if they chose.
 This is not necessarily guided by behaviour or moral code of a character.
 It is however important for certain abilities and may influence how certain entities perceive the character.

-Alignments can be: "None", "Spiritual", "Divine" and "Profane".
+Alignment is usually: "None", "Spiritual", "Divine" and "Profane".

 + None: The normal state of being for a mortal.
 + Spiritual: Implies priority of the immaterial world over the material world.
 + Divine: Implies homage to the forces that created and maintain the world.
 + Profane: Implies homage to the forces that oppose creation.
 + One cannot be aligned to "Divine" and "Profane" simultaneously as those forces oppose each other.
-+ A character can also become aligned with various elements.
++ A character or locale can also become aligned with various elements.
 This affects how other elements interact with the character.

+It should be noted that in general, locales are unaligned.
+The ground is not "earth aligned", unless it is so enchanted, or consecrated to some elemental power, just as a lake will not usually be water aligned.
+If a locale is linked with a given element, this is all the more reason to be cautious.

+Divine beings always have a divine alignment.
+Profane beings always have a profane alignment.

+It is possible to have an alignment on the Spiritual/Divine/Profane axis AND on the elemental axis.
+So it is possible to have an alignment with both "profane" and "fire", for example.

 ___
 ### Level points and abilities